Is 5G home internet good for gaming?

 Data caps on 5G plans

 Aside from a stable connection and low latency, online gaming also requires large amounts of data to handle game downloads and frequent updates.
-For example, Call of Duty requires 172 to 240 GB of data for download.
-The data caps that some 5G plans may be depleted by massive game downloads, updates and HD or 4K game content streaming.
+For example, Call of Duty requires 172 to 240 GB of data, which can quickly drain the limited data caps that many 5G plans impose.
+These caps are often exhausted by massive downloads, recurring updates and streaming gameplay in HD or 4K quality.

 Ask the Expert video tutorial: Does 5G home internet have data caps?